hashicorp/terraform/website/docs/configuration/functions/element.html.md

 ```

 The index is zero-based.
 This function produces an error if used with an
 empty list.
-The index must be non-negative integer.
+The index must be a non-negative integer.

 Use the built-in index syntax `list[index]` in most cases.
 Use this function
 only for the special additional "wrap-around" behavior described below.